ps5-payload-dev/bdj-ipv6-hen/README.md

 The Xlet needs to be burned to a blueray disc, and includes a number of useful payloads, e.g., an FTP server and a Telnet server.
-If your PS5 is connected to the internet, these payloads can be downloaded directly from the web so you don't have to burn a new disc when payloads are updated.
+If your PS5 is connected to the internet, these payloads are downloaded directly from the web so you don't have to burn a new disc when payloads are updated.

 ## Quick-start